European shares falter as year-end rally fades

 By Sagarika Jaisinghani

-Dec 31 (Reuters) - European shares looked set to end the decade with a whimper on Tuesday as investors locked in gains after a record rally that was fuelled by optimism around trade and easing fears of a global recession.
+Dec 31 (Reuters) - European shares ended the final trading day of the decade with a whimper on Tuesday as investors locked in gains after a record rally fuelled by optimism around trade and easing fears of a global recession.

-In a shortened session ahead of the New Year's Eve celebrations, the pan-European STOXX 600 index .STOXX shed 0.3%.
+In a shortened session ahead of the New Year's Eve celebrations, the pan-European STOXX 600 index .STOXX closed down 0.1%.

-French .FCHI, British .FTSE and Spanish .IBEX stocks lost between 0.4% and 0.8%, while Frankfurt and Milan bourses were shut for the year-end holidays.
+French .FCHI, British .FTSE and Spanish .IBEX stocks lost between 0.1% and 0.7%, while Frankfurt .GDAXI and Milan .FTMIB bourses were shut for the year-end holidays.

+Still, the benchmark index clocked its biggest annual gain since the global financial crisis as investor sentiment received a boost in December from a breakthrough in U.S.-China trade negotiations and signs of a smoother Brexit.

+White House trade adviser Peter Navarro said on Monday a Phase 1 trade deal was likely to be signed in the next week.

 "While market volumes are predictably light, investors continue to strike a year-end cautionary tone as December optimism is gradually giving way to 2020's uncertainty," Stephen Innes, a market strategist at AxiTrader, wrote in a note.